EricArnhem/Starship_Game/README.md

-# Starship Dashboard
+# Starship Game
-Interactable dashboard to command a starship made with Vue 3.
+Game in which you create a Starship and control it using their dashboard commands.